Facilities

 Exterior photo of Denison Hall (CWRU Music building)

-Denison Hall is located next to Wade Commons near the North Residential Village and is used primarily for ensemble rehearsals.
-This facility houses six Wenger practice modules (one of which is a“virtual reality” acoustic room), a percussion studio, and a music library.
+Denison Hall is located next to Wade Commons near the North Residential Village and is used primarily for ensemble rehearsals and other musical activities.
+This building has six Wenger practice modules (one of which is a“virtual reality” acoustic room), percussion studio, music library, marching band storage, and instrument lockers.
 The four classrooms include Spartan Rehearsal Hall, Wade Rehearsal Hall, Denison Rehearsal Hall, and Denison Classroom.
-The facility also has storage rooms for marching band uniforms, equipment, and instrument storage lockers.
-In general, the classrooms in Denison Hall are to be utilized by music majors or CWRU students enrolled in music ensembles or applied music lessons.
+The spaces in Denison Hall are utilized by CWRU music majors, students enrolled in music ensembles or applied music lessons, and affiliated student organizations.
 Scheduling is controlled by the Department of Music.
+For more information, please see Nicholas Strawn, Performance and Operations Assistant (Denison Hall, 157).

 Denison Hall